 The seed investment enabled Our Community to start up in 1999, ride through the tech-wreck saga that emerged soon after, and grow to a point of self-sustainability.

 We now proudly turn a profit while at the same time providing essential products and services for free or at prices low enough for even the smallest community group to be able to afford.
 Our social mission remains at our core.

 Our independence means we're also able to play an advocacy role, speaking with an independent voice about the needs of not-for-profit organisations of all sizes and types.

 Not-for-profits are our key partners in our work to build stronger, more inclusive communities.
 They're the experts.

 Tens of thousands of groups have joined up as members, signed up for one of our newsletters, read our online materials, attended one of our workshops or conferences, or used our products.
-You can browse a list of the not-for-profit groups we work with here.

 A key part of our work takes place in concert with business.
 We believe that business is good and can do good.
 We partner with businesses who feel the same way about their role in creating shared value for the communities in which they work.

 We apply an ethical screen to our purchasing decisions (for example, we won't buy things from or do business with companies that don't have women on their boards).
 You can read about the businesses we work with and why.